meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ## 7.3: Login Form

-You need to provide a way for the users to input the credentials and authenticate, for that we need a form.
+You need to provide a way for the users to input the credentials and authenticate.
+For that, we need a form.

-Our login form will be pretty simple, just two fields (username and password) and a button.
+Our login form will be simple, with just two fields (username and password) and a button.
 You should use `Meteor.loginWithPassword(username, password);` to authenticate your user with the provided inputs.

 `imports/ui/Login.html`